justcho5/MLinCancer/README.md

 # MLinCancer
 Machine Learning in Cancer class assignments.
+Various supervised and unsupervised machine learning methods are used.
+Jupyter notebooks of code available for Homework 3 and 4 (also many models are built in those assignments).
+Worked independently throughout.

 ## Assignment brief descriptions:
 ### Homework 1: